-Our final three research questions concerned well-being outcomes for viewers of naturefocused livestreams.
+Our final three RQs concerned well-being outcomes for viewers of NFLs.
 In this study, the nature-based webcams were viewed as the vehicles or mechanisms that can potentially impact viewers' hedonic and eudaimonic well-being.
-We only found evidence for hedonic well-being outcomes; however it is possible that eudaimonic effects exist but have not yet been examined.
-Regarding hedonic well-being, it is entirely plausible that individuals derive emotional benefits from engaging with the nature-based webcams, including a sense of pleasure and an emotional connection with flora and fauna and with their fellow viewers, particularly with sites with chatrooms.
-In terms of eudaimonic well-being, individuals may derive meaning by watching nature-based webcams, such as a sense that the world is larger than their own lives, a reckoning of their place in the world, and a better understanding of the meaning of their life within the context of the natural world.
+We only found evidence for hedonic well-being outcomes; however, it is possible that eudaimonic effects exist but have not yet been examined.
+Regarding hedonic well-being, it is entirely plausible that individuals derive emotional benefits from engaging with the nature-based webcams, including a sense of pleasure and an emotional connection with flora and fauna and with their fellow viewers, particularly on platforms with chatrooms.
+In terms of eudaimonic well-being, individuals may derive meaning by watching nature-focused webcams, such as a sense that the world is larger than their own lives, a reckoning of their place in the world, and a better understanding of the meaning of their life within the context of the natural world.

-Although each of the 10 articles in this review reported well-being outcomes, only a few (n = 3, 30%) had specific aims of examining well-being.
-These articles (Skibins et al., 2022; Shively, 2023; Zhang & Xiao, 2023) were published in 2020 or later, suggesting the recency of intentionally exploring how nature-focused livestreams can improve well-being.
-Among all the articles, we found various psychosocial well-being outcomes associated with nature-focused livestreams.
-None of the evidence sources explored physical benefits of viewing nature-focused livestreams, such as those linked to engaging with the physical natural world (Twohig-Bennett & Jones, 2018; Wen et al., 2019; Yao et al., 2021).
-Neither did any evidence source explore how platform or broadcast features were associated with the effectiveness of viewing broadcasts to influence well-being.
+Although each of the 10 articles in this review reported wellbeing outcomes, only a few (n = 3, 30%) had specific aims of examining well-being.
+These articles (Shively, 2023; Skibins et al., 2022; Zhang & Xiao, 2023) were published in 2020 or later, suggesting the recency of intentionally exploring how NFLs can improve wellbeing.
+Among all the articles, we found various psychosocial wellbeing outcomes associated with NFLs.
+None of the evidence sources explored physical benefits of viewing NFLs, such as those linked to engaging with the physical natural world (Twohig-Bennett & Jones, 2018; Wen et al., 2019; Yao et al., 2021).
+Neither did any evidence source explore how platform or broadcast features were associated with the effectiveness of viewing broadcasts to influence wellbeing.
 It is clear that research on this fairly new innovation for connecting with nature is in its infancy with the potential to examine many additional well-being outcomes and viewing contexts.
-Additional research is needed to help interrogate a full array of potential benefits and mechanisms of nature-focused livestreams on well-being among different populations and in different contexts and circumstances.
+Additional research is needed to help interrogate a full array of potential benefits and mechanisms of NFLs on well-being among different populations and in different contexts and circumstances.
 New studies using larger samples and quantitative methods could test theoretical frameworks that assert hypothesized mechanisms, including connecting with nature and others.